Voter Registration in Oklahoma

-You may mail your voter registration application to the State Election Board.
-The card is already addressed, but you must add a first-class postage stamp.
-If you fill out your voter registration application form at a tag agency when you get your driver’s license or when you apply for assistance at a government agency, the agency will mail the form to the State Election Board for you.
+You may mail your voter registration application to the State Election Board, or to the Rogers County Election Board.
+If you fill out your voter registration application form at a tag agency when you get your driver's license or when you apply for assistance at a government agency, the agency will mail the form to the State Election Board for you.

 Voter Identification Card

 You do not become a registered voter until the county election board in the county where you reside has approved your application.
 When your application is approved, the county election board will mail a voter identification card to you.
 Your voter identification card lists your name, address, political affiliation and the polling place for your voting precinct.
 When you receive your voter identification card, look at it carefully and report any errors to the county election board immediately.
 Keep your voter identification card in a safe place and always take it with you when you go to vote.